Ireland For Todays Tourist

 There are many islands around Ireland, but, if you are heading west I recommend that you visit The Aran Islands.
 You can fly or sail there are now a number of companies running boats several times a day.
 They will give a view of Ireland and an insight into our culture not found anywhere else in the country.

-If you don’t have enough reason to visit Ireland now I don’t know what to say.
+If you don’t have enough reasons to visit Ireland now I don’t know what to say.
 Good luck, and God bless.